clambodile/ssp-4w/reading/instructions/building-blocks-mastery-intro.md

 ### What happens if I'm really struggling on multiple problems?

 Your best bet will be getting help from the community.
-Reach out on Slack, via the `#mod1_building_blocks` channel, and let's examine your situation. `**Paid Users:** You may also reach out to us on your private, dedicated support channel.`
+Submitting a HelpDesk ticket is your best bet.